Israel reduces Gaza fishing zone

-The Coordinator of Government Activities in the Territories announced on Wednesday evening that it had been decided to reduce the fishing zone in the Gaza Strip to a range of up to 10 nautical miles until further notice.
+The Coordinator of Government Activities in the Territories, Major General Kamil Abu Rukun, announced on Wednesday morning that the fishing zone in the Gaza Strip would be reduced to a range of up to 10 nautical miles until further notice.

-According to the announcement, the decision was made following the firing of incendiary balloons from Gaza into Israeli territory.
+The decision was made following the firing of incendiary balloons from Gaza Strip into Israeli territory.

-During the day, security forces and firefighting services in the Gaza envelope dealt with 11 fires that broke out as a result of incendiary balloons.
+The announcement came just three days after Israel extended the fishing zone to a range of 15 nautical miles.

-Wednesday’s announcement comes just one day after Israel decided to expand the fishing zone in the Gaza Strip in order "to prevent a deterioration in the humanitarian situation.”
+In that announcement, Abu Rukun stressed that “the implementation of the move is conditional on the fishermen in Gaza honoring the agreements.”

-A statement issued by Maj.
-Gen. Kamil Abu Rukun said that the fishing area would now be 15 nautical miles.
-He stressed, as he had done previously, that the implementation of the step was conditional on "the fishermen in Gaza honoring the agreements."
+On Tuesday, several fires broke out in the Eshkol Regional Council in the Gaza envelope as a result of incendiary balloons fired from the Gaza Strip.

-Earlier this week, Channel 12 News published the details of the understandings between Israel and Hamas, brokered by Egypt and the United Nations after the last round of fighting in the south.
+Channel 12 News last week published the details of the understandings between Israel and Hamas, brokered by Egypt and the United Nations after the last round of fighting in the south.

 According to the report, Hamas agreed to a ceasefire and end to border hostilities, preserving a security zone 300 meters from the fence, cessation of night clashes, and cessation of flotillas to the coastal area.